Working in Market - China

 - The best time for sales calls is March to May and September to November.

-- The key market centres to visit are Beijing, Qingdao, Shanghai, Hangzhou, Nanjing, Guangzhou, Shenzhen and Chengdu and Chongqing.
+- The key market centers to visit are Beijing, Shenyang, Qingdao, Shanghai, Hangzhou, Nanjing, Guangzhou, Shenzhen.
+Xiamen, Fuzhou, Chengdu, Chongqing, Changsha and Wuhan.

 - For more general information on sales calls and planning a visit to market, please see Tourism Australia’s 'Tourism Export Toolkit'.